Understanding JWTs for API Authentication: A Practical Guide

-A clear and concise guide to JSON Web Tokens (JWTs).
-Learn what they are, how they work, and why they are the standard for securing modern, stateless APIs.
+A developer's guide to JSON Web Tokens (JWTs).
+Learn what they are, how they are structured, why they are the standard for securing modern REST APIs, and how they compare to traditional sessions.

-This string is not random; it's composed of three parts, separated by dots (.
+A JWT is just a long string, but it's not random.
+It's composed of three parts, separated by dots (.):

-- Header: Contains metadata about the token, like the signing algorithm used.
+1. Header: Contains metadata about the token, like the type of token (JWT) and the signing algorithm being used (e.g., HS256).

-- Payload: Contains the claims.
-These are statements about an entity (typically, the user) and additional data.
+2. Payload: Contains the claims.
+Claims are statements about an entity (typically, the user) and additional data.

 1. The Header